Cork Premier Senior Hurling Championship: Divisional/Colleges Teams

-Clubs eligible for divisional teams
+Clubs that eligible for divisional teams

 Sponsorship

 TSB Bank became the first title sponsor of the championship, serving in that capacity until 2005 when the Evening Echo signed a sponsorship deal.
 In 2020, Dairygold Co-Op Superstores were unveiled as the new title sponsor of the Cork Premier Senior Championship.

 Qualification for subsequent competitions

 The Cork Premier Senior Hurling Championship winners qualify for the subsequent Munster Senior Club Hurling Championship.
 This place is reserved for club teams only as divisional and amalgamated teams are not allowed in the provincial championship.
 If a divisional side wins the Cork Championship then the runners-up qualify for the Munster Championship.
 This has occurred on six occasions.
 If two divisional sides qualify for the final then the provincial championship place is given to one of the defeated semi-finalists.
 This occurred in 1996 when Na Piarsaigh represented Cork due to Avondhu and Imokilly contesting the final.